-14 Gifts for Fans of The Crown - E!
+You'll Royally Obsess Over These 18 Gifts for Fans of The Crown - E!
 Online

 Enjoy portraits of 64 royal icons from around the world while you play the classic game.

-There's nobody who loves Corgis more than the Queen!
-This cute pajama set is perfect for dog lovers and Crown fans alike.
+There's nobody who loved Corgis more than the Queen!
+These cute pajama bottoms are perfect for dog lovers and Crown fans alike.

 The Royal Family: An Adult Coloring Book

-Spend time in between royal engagements and unwind with a royal family coloring book!
+Pass the time in between royal engagements and unwind with a royal family coloring book!